alptug/tweezepy/README.md

 [![DOI](https://zenodo.org/badge/261266475.svg)](https://zenodo.org/badge/latestdoi/261266475)

-This is [Tweezepy](https://github.com/ianlmorgan/tweezepy), a Python package for calibrating forces in single-molecule force spectroscopy video-tracking experiments using the power spectral density (PSD) and Allan variance (AV).
+This is [Tweezepy](https://github.com/ianlmorgan/tweezepy), a Python package for calibrating forces in single-molecule force spectroscopy video-tracking experiments using the power spectral density (PSD), Allan variance (AV), and Hadamard variance (HV).

 ## Documentation
 Read the documentation for [Tweezepy](https://tweezepy.readthedocs.io/).
+The usage of HV is the same as AV.
+You just need to replace every "AV" with "HV"

 ## How to install
 The simplest method of installing the `Tweezepy` package is via the [Python Package Index](https://packaging.python.org/glossary/#term-python-package-index-pypi) (PyPI).
 To install from PyPI, you will need to be able to run python from the command line and make sure you have [pip](https://packaging.python.org/key_projects/#pip) available.
+However, HV is only available via setuptools, it will be added to PyPI soon.

 Install from PyPI: